mozilla/libdweb/Readme.md

 ## Participation

-You can help this effort in several ways:
+You can help this effort in following ways:

-- If there is a missing API to enable certain dweb protocol please submit an issue with clear description of:

-  1. What protocol implementation requires it.
-  2. What is this API would protocol implementation allow / prevent.

-- Contribute code.
-Make sure to reach out first, then hack.
+1. Use this APIs to make something illustrating it's value to help build up the case for further investment.
+2. Get involved in driving this effort.
+Help with an implementation, maintenance, etc...
+3. Help build [API adapters][] to enable seamless integration with existing libraries.

 ## Status: In active development